4 Chapter 4 – Preliminary Orbit Determination

 L’ = Geocentric latitude

-Consider what would happen in real life if a person dropped a plumb bob and it pointed toward the center of the earth!
+Consider what would happen in real life if a person dropped a plumb bob and it pointed toward the center of the Earth (Figures 10 and 11)!

 The image shows a plumb bob pointed toward the Earth's center, representing a geocentric perspective.
 A plumb bob is a weight suspended by a string, and its direction points directly towards the center of the Earth due to the force of gravity.
 This serves as a visual representation of the geocentric reference, aligning with the Earth's gravitational pull towards its center.